Uniform Bounds for Scheduling with Job Size Estimates: PSJF with Estimates (PSJF-E)

 \section{PSJF with Estimates (PSJF-E)}

 \restate{thm:psjf-e_result}

-We prove \cref{thm:psjf-e_result} using an argument similar to the proof of \cref{thm:srpt-se_result}.
-However, because PSJF prioritizes jobs by original size instead of remaining size, combining \cref{thm:response_time_work_integral, thm:soap_match_minimizes_work} to compare PSJF with PSJF-E is not as straightforward as comparing SRPT with SRPT-SE.
+We prove \cref{thm:psjf-e_result}, which compares PSJF and PSJF-E, using an argument similar to the proof of \cref{thm:srpt-se_result}, which compares SRPT and SRPT-SE.
+However, because PSJF prioritizes jobs by \emph{original} size, as opposed to \emph{remaining} size, combining \cref{thm:response_time_work_integral, thm:soap_match_minimizes_work} to compare PSJF with PSJF-E is not as straightforward as comparing SRPT with SRPT-SE.
 We begin by working out how \cref{thm:response_time_work_integral} applies to PSJF and PSJF-E.

 \begin{lemma} The mean response time of PSJF is

 \end{lemma}

 \begin{proof} Applying \cref{thm:response_time_work_integral} yields